Andrew-McGee/foam/README.md

 You need an [Ampache](https://github.com/ampache/ampache) server somewhere.

 Some limited options can be found in config/foam.conf.php which sets a few php variables.

-Note: During pre-release authentication to Ampache is in this config file for ease of testing purposes.
+Note: During pre-release authentication to Ampache is hard coded in this config file for ease of testing purposes.
+Because of this you should not leave your testing foam site exposed to the public as anyone will be able to access it, use your bandwidth and download your media.

-Final version will move this to use browser authentication.
+The next version will change this to use browser authentication.

 ## TODO
 - Early days - still building the base functionality to get to a working release stage.